Tim Johnson (South Dakota politician)

 Timothy Peter Johnson (December 28, 1946 – October 8, 2024) was an American lawyer and politician who served as a United States senator from South Dakota from 1997 to 2015.
-A member of the Democratic Party, he served as the United States representative for from 1987 to 1997 and in the state legislature from 1979 to 1987.
+A member of the Democratic Party, he served as the United States representative for South Dakota's at-large congressional district from 1987 to 1997 and in the South Dakota Legislature from 1979 to 1987.
 Johnson is the last Democrat to hold statewide and/or congressional office in South Dakota.
-He and Stephanie Herseth are also the last Democrats to win a statewide election in South Dakota.
+He and Stephanie Herseth Sandlin are also the last Democrats to win a statewide election in South Dakota.

-Early life, education and legal career
+Early life and education

 Johnson was born in Canton, South Dakota, the son of Ruth Jorinda (née Ljostveit), a homemaker, and Vandel Charles Johnson, an educator.
 He had Norwegian, Swedish, and Danish ancestry.
 Raised in Vermillion, Johnson earned a Bachelor of Arts in 1969 and a Master of Arts in 1970, both in political science, from the University of South Dakota, where he was a member of the Delta Tau Delta fraternity.

 After doing post-graduate studies at Michigan State University from 1970 to 1971, a period during which he worked for the Michigan Senate, Johnson returned to Vermillion to attend the University of South Dakota School of Law and earned his Juris Doctor in 1975; he went into private practice immediately thereafter.
-He did not take the bar exam as he was admitted to the South Dakota bar under the state's diploma privilege.
+He did not take the bar exam, as he was admitted to the South Dakota bar under the state's diploma privilege.

-Future US Senator Tim Johnson teaches class on the legislative process to South Dakota college students.